cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 [Hevm](https://github.com/dapphub/dapptools/tree/master/src/hevm#readme) is an EVM (Ethereum Virtual Machine) evaluator that helps you verify, test and debug Smart Contracts from the command-line.
 Hevm can run unit tests, property tests, debug Smart Contracts interactively and execute arbitrary EVM code against local or remote nodes.

+## Universal CLI

+[Universal CLI](https://github.com/skalenetwork/universal-cli) is a tool to instantly execute any Solidity Smart Contract based solely on its ABI.
+It comes in handy for experimentation, scripting and automation.

+Given that Universal CLI is written in Python it can be added as a Python project dependency or installed globally as a command line interface (CLI) tool.

 ## Yul

 [Yul](https://docs.soliditylang.org/en/latest/yul.html) is an intermediate language that can be compiled to different backends such as the Ethereum Virtual Machine (EVM 1.0 and EVM 1.5) as well as Ethereum WebAssembly (ewasm).